verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] This beautiful dream will last forever.
 And then suddenly shoot gets real.
 - [ ] Instant coffee is a well deserved punishment for being in a hurry to reach the future.
 - [ ] Your ass must get jealous with all the shit that comes out of your mouth.
+- [ ] Is this why fate brought us together?